Culture

 4 min read

 In the 20th century, this story becomes more specific.
 The National Archives of Australia note that Greek immigration to the country began as early as the first half of the 19th century, while the large waves came after the Greco-Turkish War, World War II, and the Civil War.
 In the 2021 census, 424,744 residents of Australia declared Greek ancestry.
-This number is not, of course, exclusively Kefalonian; however, it shows the size of the environment in which the Kefalonians who arrived there moved.
+This number is not, of course, Kefalonian; however, it shows the size of the environment in which the Kefalonians who arrived there moved.
 They were not in a vacuum.
-They were among large Greek communities, strong enough to leave room for narrower local identities, those that do not stop at "Greek," but continue to "where exactly are you from."
+They were within large Greek communities, strong enough to leave room for narrower local identities, those that do not stop at "Greek," but continue to "where exactly are you from."

 Related Articles